mwarning/dhtd/README.md

 Run a [Kademlia DHT](https://en.wikipedia.org/wiki/Kademlia) (Distribute Hash Table) to connect with the BitTorrent network and announce identifiers and query them from the command line.

-DHTd was created to let nodes of community networks find each other in order to use the Internet as a backbone infrastructure.

 Supported are a command line interface and local peer discovery.

 ## Quick Start